 With the fuel cock lever in this position, fuel will not flow.
 Always turn the fuel cock lever to this position when the engine is not running.
-1. Arrow mark pointing to "ON"

 With the fuel cock lever in this position, fuel flows to the carburetor.
 Turn the fuel cock lever to this position when starting the engine and riding.